jasnyjasny/jasnyjasny/README.md

 - 👋 Hi, I’m @jasnyjasny
-- 👀 I’m interested in Pro gaming
+- 👀 I’m interested in Programing
-- 🌱 I’m currently learning HOW TO RUN HELLO WORLD
+- 🌱 I’m currently learning how to make simple games
 - 💞️ I’m looking to collaborate on GAMES
 - 📫 How to reach me bestplayerjasny@gmail.com